pedrofolim/devbox/howtos/howto.xcode.md

 # The Dev Box / OS X:  Getting XCode

-In order to get anywhere in life on a computer you need some compiler, and on OS X this is certainly true.
+In order to get anywhere in life on a computer you need some compilers, and on OS X this is certainly true.
 You need compilers to install numerous open source software available on the Internet.
-Package managers such as MacPorts or Homebrew require these compilers.
+Package managers such as [MacPorts](https://www.macports.org/) or [Homebrew](http://brew.sh/) require these compilers.

 On OS X, the compilers called Xcode are available either through *App Store* or by registering and downloading the software from https://developer.apple.com/.